blocsoc-iitd/defi-bootcamp/README.md

 Need some more incentive besides knowledge?
 We got you some — guess what — **NFTs**!!! 🎉🎨

+Resources will be updated weekly.
+Please keep checking the GitHub link for the latest updates.
 ---

 ## 🏆 Why should you join?